Ole Miss Rebels softball

-The Ole Miss Rebels softball team represents the University of Mississippi in college softball at the NCAA Division I level.
-The Rebels are coached by Jamie Trachsel, who will be in her first year as head coach in 2021.
+The Ole Miss Rebels softball is the team represents the University of Mississippi in college softball at the NCAA Division I level.
+The Rebels are currently coached by Jamie Trachsel, who had in her first year as head coach in 2021 with the team.

 History

 The Ole Miss Rebels softball program was established in 1997, coinciding with the Southeastern Conference's (SEC) introduction of fast-pitch softball.
 Under inaugural head coach Joyce Maudie, the team concluded its first season with a 22–41 record.
 In 1998, the Rebels began playing at the Ole Miss Softball Complex, which underwent significant renovations in 2006, including the addition of an indoor hitting facility and upgraded amenities.

-Progress was gradual in the early years, with the program achieving its first winning season in 2005, finishing 30–28.
+Progress was gradual in the early years for them, with the program achieving its first winning season in 2005, finishing 30–28.
 The arrival of head coach Missy Dickerson in 2006 marked a turning point, as the Rebels earned their first SEC Tournament berth that year and continued to make appearances under her leadership.

-A significant milestone occurred in 2017 when Ole Miss, led by pitcher Kaitlin Lee, won its first SEC Tournament title, hosted an NCAA Regional for the first time, and advanced to the Super Regionals.
+A significant milestone occurred in 2017 when Ole Miss, led by pitcher Kaitlin Lee, won its first SEC Tournament title, as they hosted an NCAA Regional for the first time, and advanced to the Super Regionals that season as well.

 The program's trajectory continued upward with the hiring of Jamie Trachsel as head coach in 2020.
 Under her guidance, the Rebels have made consecutive NCAA Tournament appearances, culminating in the 2025 season, which stands as the most successful in program history.
 That year, Ole Miss secured its first Super Regional victory by defeating No. 4 Arkansas and advanced to the Women's College World Series (WCWS) for the first time.

 The 2025 team set a new program record with 67 home runs in a single season.
 Freshman Persy Llamas led the team in multi-hit games and set the freshman RBI record, while Aliyah Binford established a new single-season RBI record with 55.
 Pitcher Miali Guachino recorded 172 strikeouts, the most by a Rebel since 2004.

 The coaching staff's impact was further bolstered by the addition of Ehren Earleywine as assistant coach.
 His previous experience, including leading Missouri to multiple WCWS appearances, contributed to the team's strategic advancements during the historic 2025 season.

-As of 2025, the Ole Miss Rebels softball program has established itself as a competitive force within the SEC and on the national stage, marked by consistent postseason appearances and a commitment to excellence both on and off the field.